 This exhibition presents findings from a research project funded by Centre for Cultural Value and jointly led by Fun Palaces and sociologist Dr Katy Pilcher.
-Together they investigated whether communities who make creative and cultural experiences for themselves also create ways to have their needs heard.
+Together they investigated the correlation between finding your creative voice and your activist voice and how social inequalities might prevent this from happening.

 Credit: Chery Nguyen – Creative Creator